 Back in the 80s, life for me as a young girl visiting Corfu, used to be simply heaven.
 Often, I’d spend as long as three whole months there with my grandparents in the idyllic village of Moraitika.
 Just like my heroine Sofia in my trilogy, The Lady of the Pier, I’d spend my days there swimming, sunbathing, enjoying breathtaking surroundings and… thanks to my gran, eating homemade delicacies to my heart’s content, too.
 Basically, I used to live the life of Riley!

-You see, for the biggest part of the 80s, my family owned a guesthouse where tourists (mostly Brits) came to stay for 1-2 weeks at a time.
-My experience cleaning the rooms daily with my younger sister under the supervision of my gran Antigoni, is what brought to being the fictitious guesthouse “Pallada” in my debut novel, The Necklace of Goddess Athena.
+You see, for the biggest part of the 80s, my family ran a guesthouse where tourists (mostly Brits through the tour operator ‘Medina Holidays’) came to stay for 1-2 weeks at a time.
+My experience cleaning the rooms daily with my younger sister under the supervision of my late gran Antigoni, is what brought to being the fictitious guesthouse “Pallada” in my debut novel, The Necklace of Goddess Athena.
 What’s more, Mrs Sofia, the Corfiot pensioner who runs it in the book, is a character I’ve created with a lot of affection, having modeled her after my Gran Antigoni; a woman of an equally explosive temperament, a melodic, vocal expression, and a kind, giving heart.

-Having met a multitude of people from various countries in our Corfiot guesthouse, I have a wealth of memories to treasure from those days.
-Somehow, my most favorite ones are the most hilarious among them.
+Having met a multitude of people from various countries in our guesthouse in Moraitika, I have a wealth of memories to treasure from those days.
+Somehow, my favorite ones are the most hilarious among them.